|Working Interest||90% (10% EDHIPSA - Provincial Oil Company)|

 |Current 2P Reserves||8.5 MMboe|

 President completed a 10 well workover campaign and drilled a successful 3 well development well campaign in the Puesto Flores field in Sept 2018.
 In 2019, President completed a multi well workover campaign continuing throughout the year.
-The company also plans to continue to develop the model of the subsurface to develop additional potential infield and near field development wells and will drill new wells in 2020.
+The company also plans to continue to develop the model of the subsurface to develop additional potential infield and near field development wells and aims to drill new wells in 2020.

 |Working Interest||90% (10% EDHIPSA)|